User interface

 Context menu for selecting objects in commands

-When using a command that requires objects to be selected, the context menu contains the following commands.
+When using a command that requires objects to be selected, the context menu includes the following commands.

 Command